A Furstenberg-type problem for circles, and a Kaufman-type restricted projection theorem in $\mathbb{R}^3$: Introduction

 \item Theorem \ref{thm_wolffAnalogue_maximal_general} generalizes the third author's variable coefficient Wolff circular maximal function bound \cite{Zahl2012} from curves given by a $C^\infty$ defining function to curves given by a $C^3$ defining function (the latter is the minimal amount of regularity required to state Sogge's cinematic curvature condition for the defining function).
 A precise statement is slightly technical, and is given in Appendix \ref{cinematicCurvatureAppendix}.

-\item We believe Theorem \ref{thm_wolffAnalogue_maximal_general} will be useful in other contexts beyond the proof of Theorem \ref{thm_KaufmanRestrictedProjThm}.
+\item Theorem \ref{thm_wolffAnalogue_maximal_general} has proved useful in other contexts beyond the proof of Theorem \ref{thm_KaufmanRestrictedProjThm}.
 For example, Wang and the third author \cite{WangZahl} used Theorem \ref{thm_wolffAnalogue_maximal_general} to prove a special case of the Kakeya conjecture for sticky Kakeya sets in $\RR^3$, and Katz, Wu, and the third author \cite{KatzWuZahl} used Theorem \ref{thm_wolffAnalogue_maximal_general} to prove a special case of the Kakeya conjecture for $SL_2$ Kakeya sets.
 Chang, Dosidis, and Kim \cite{CDK} used a corollary of Theorem \ref{thm_wolffAnalogue_maximal_general} to analyze a Nikodym-type maximal function associated to spheres in $\RR^n$.
+F\"assler and Orponen \cite{FasslerOrponen2} used Theorem \ref{thm_wolffAnalogue_maximal_general} to study vertical projections in the first Heisenberg group.
 We remark that in \cite{WangZahl}, it is crucial that Theorem \ref{thm_KaufmanRestrictedProjThm} holds for $C^2$ curves; previous maximal function bounds are insufficient. \end{enumerate}

 Theorem \ref{thm_wolffAnalogue_maximal_general} will be discussed further in Section \ref{thmthm_wolffAnalogue_maximal_generalSketchSection}, and the complete proof will be given in Section \ref{proofOfMaximalThmSection}.